 8640 Oak St., Suite A

-This family-owned, plant-based bakery offers all the most delicious, indulgent homemade pastries and breads you can imagine.
-Indulge in brioche, cheese, and herb bread twists and cinnamon maple walnut rolls – and don’t forget their all-day Sunday bread buffet, which comes with house-made cultured butter and organic jam.
+This family-owned, plant-based bakery offers the most delicious, indulgent homemade pastries and breads you can imagine, and they’re all vegan.
+Indulge in brioche, herb bread twists and cinnamon maple walnut rolls to start.
+We love the all-day Sunday bread buffet, which comes with house-made cultured butter and organic jam.
 Everything is made from scratch and by hand, including their delicious hot & cold sandwiches and their all day breakfasts and quiches.
 Breads on Oak is powered mainly by solar energy, uses plant-based packaging, and all waste is recycled or composted.
-They serve booze too, which is never a bad thing.
+They even serve booze, which is never a bad thing.

 Good Karma Cafe